Suhoy95/dumplier/Documentation/README.md

 Citing the Witherden [[2, 2010]](https://freddie.witherden.org/pages/ieee-1394-forensics.pdf),
 this work is more evolutionary than revolutionary.
 We are trying to validate and actualize the described methods and their implementation.
-But we have new idea to the field, while we have not found the similar ideas in another works.
+But we have a new idea for the field, while we have not found similar ideas in other works.

-Halderman mentioned the using of well-known predictable motherboard to mitigate the BIOS intervention during acquisition, but it sounds hypothetically.
-In optional part we would like to try build the Open Source BIOS solution -- Coreboot -- in perspective a method of creation such predictable motherboard.
-Moreover, this method hypothetically leads to creation of special hardware for RAM data acquisition, which does not required any mini kernel solution as it was described by Halderman.
+Halderman mentioned the using of the well-known predictable motherboard to mitigate the BIOS intervention during acquisition, but it sounds hypothetical.
+In optional part, we would like to try to build the Open Source BIOS solution -- Coreboot -- in perspective a method of creating such predictable motherboard.
+Moreover, this method hypothetically leads to the creation of special hardware for RAM data acquisition, which does not require any mini kernel solution as it was described by Halderman.

 ## Security Consideration

-Mostly, the subject covers a big blind spot in the physical security.
+Mostly, the subject covers a big blind spot in physical security.
 As soon as the optimal tools and programs appear, the security methods of Full Disk Encryption technologies and approach of programming the secure or cryptography application may become more questionable in their possibility